-Students holding only the following Visas are not eligible for any federal, state, or institutional financial aid:
+Only students with the following status are eligible for federal, state, and institutional aid:

-If you are eligible to receive Federal Aid, please complete the Free Application for Federal Student Aid (FAFSA).
+If you are eligible to receive Federal Aid, complete the FAFSA

-International students who are able to secure a U.S. citizen or permanent resident as a co-signer may apply for a Private (Alternative) Education Loan through our list of preferred lenders.
-Information on private lenders is found at List of Private Lenders.
+International students who are able to secure a U.S. citizen or permanent resident as a co-signer may apply for a private loan.

-International students who are not able to find a U.S. citizen or permanent resident as a co-signer may be able to secure educational funding through their home country or other international lender.
+International students who are not able to find a U.S. citizen or permanent resident as a co-signer may be able to secure educational funding through their home country or other international lenders.